brobertspierel/LTOP_FTV_Py/docs/source/params.rst

-What does params.py contain?
+What does the params.py contain?
 ============================
 params.py gets imported as a python module in the LTOP workflow.
 Contained within the params.py script is a single dictionary that is accessible by the external programs that call it.
 This dictionary contains all of the necessary components to run the full workflow.
 There are a few optional arguments that are currently (10/18/2022) set as defaults in various functions.
-See below for notes on those.
+See below for notes on those. **NOTE** that this is not the ideal way of dealing with these params and depending on the platform and configuration in which the workflow is run it could expose your system to security concerns.
+This format is going to be amended in a future version to deal with that and to account for the condition that the user wants to run multiple AOIs in sequence.

 The first three assets are set first, they are re-used below to construct additional inputs.

 place: str
-	This will be used in naming construction throughout the process so give it a meaningful name
+	This will be used in naming construction throughout the process so give it a short, meaningful name
 assetsRoot: str
-	This will be either your 'users/username' or moving to the future requirements for GEE it should be linked to a gcloud project and would look like: 'projects  name-of-your-project/assets/', for example.
+	This will be either your 'users/username' or moving to the future requirements for GEE it should be linked to a gcloud project and would look like: 'projects/name-of-your-project/assets/', for example.
 assetsChild: str
 	The folder you want your assets to end up in inside your project.
 Note that the script will create this folder if it does not find it in your project repo.

 The remainder of the inputs are defined inside a dictionary called params and are callable by outside scripts by key.
+Expect a change in this format in a future version.
 version:
 	0.1.0 as of 10/18/2022 with the 0.1 designating the shift to Python.
 place: str